giankdiluvi/madmix/examples/README.md

 the pickle files used in the manuscript could not be committed to this repo, but are available upon request
 (if you do not want to generate them on your own).
-Each experiment requires optimizing 36 (dequantization) or 144 (Concrete) Real NVP normalizing flows with different architecture settings, which we recommend running in parallel fashion.
+Each experiment requires optimizing 36 (dequantization and argmax flows) or 144 (Concrete) Real NVP normalizing flows with different architecture settings, which we recommend running in parallel fashion.